Six Chimpanzees, Three Monkeys, One Afternoon at Gombe

 June, 2026

 Google Earth video showing the location of the March 19, 1974 hunt.
-Recorded on June 9, 2025, the video provides a reasonable approximation of the landscape and vegetation as I remember them more than fifty years earlier.
+Generated from satellite images taken on June 9, 2025, the video provides a reasonable approximation of the landscape and vegetation as I remember them more than fifty years earlier.

 Sources and Further Reading